Is A High-Stakes Test Filling You With Stressful Anticipation and Dread?

 Are you a graduate student who feels overwhelming anxiety when faced with tests?
-Have you been frantically studying for a specific, career-defining exam, such as the Bar, CRNA boards, USMLE or the licensure exam Nurse Anesthesia Board?
+Have you been frantically studying for a specific, career-defining exam, such as the Bar, CRNA boards, USMLE or a licensure exam?
 Do you feel as though your entire future hinges on a particular exam?
 Maybe you have already failed this exam once or twice.
 Or, perhaps you have always struggled with test taking and now feel certain that you’ll bomb and important exam and won’t be able to succeed.
 Do you wish that you could cope with your fear, study effectively and stop getting in your own way?

 Struggling with test anxiety can be a frustrating, disheartening and exhausting experience.
 You might experience panic attacks while studying or feel your mind go blank when you try practice tests.
 Perhaps you feel guilty or on-edge when you are doing anything but studying.
 Maybe you have dedicated many years to your education and amassed heavy student loans and can’t bear the thought of failing.
 You may have put your life on hold, delaying relationships, children or a steady income, and feel immense pressure to avoid disappointing the loved ones who have supported you in your career goals.
 You might feel desperate and despairing.
 Perhaps you are tired of battling with your nerves when you know you have the knowledge to succeed.